Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Speakeasy receives funding from Intel in order to investigate the since-abandoned WiMax technology.

-Speakeasy expands its product set to include Voice over IP services for their residential.
+Speakeasy expands its product set to include Voice over IP services for their residential customers.

 Speakeasy departs Belltown for a new location overlooking the Seattle waterfront.